aimer63/fire/docs/notes/correlation.md

 5. **Positive Semi-Definite**: The matrix must be positive semi-definite.
 This is a critical property ensuring that the described correlations are internally consistent and possible.
 The check is performed by calculating the matrix's eigenvalues; all eigenvalues must be non-negative.
-   This validation is essential because the **Cholesky decomposition** step will fail if the matrix is not positive semi-definite.